CS297P-SAD/sadfs/doc/reports/sprint-05.md

   - finished implementng a messaging class for component communication
-  - add the following messages to our messaging class and implemented their handlers on the servers: heartbeat, request to join the network, notification of write, request for chunk location, release a write lock, ack/nack
+  - add the following messages to our messaging class and implemented their handlers on the servers: heartbeat, request to join the network, notification of write, request for chunk location, release a write lock, ack/nack, request for file metadata
   - a separate thread on the chunk servers for sending heartbeats
   - our filesystem's getattr() and read() implementations